SebastianThiebaud/schema-versioned-storage/README.md

 ## Configuration

-You can configure the paths for your schema, defaults, and migrations in several ways.
+You can configure the paths for your schema and migrations in several ways.
 Configuration priority (highest to lowest):

 1. **CLI Arguments** (highest priority)
 2. **Config File** (via `--config`)
 3. **package.json** (if `schemaVersionedStorage` field exists)
-4. **Defaults** (lowest priority)
+4. **Default paths** (lowest priority)

 ### Option 1: Using package.json (Recommended)